RonaldAllanRivera/httrack-clone/README.md

 # HTTrack-like Clone (Tkinter Desktop)

-Lightweight Python desktop app to clone a web page into a local folder, download assets, and rewrite paths.
-Includes automatic generation of `content.php` with product name placeholder and CTA link updates.
+Desktop tool to mirror a single web page into a clean, portable folder.
+It downloads primary assets, resolves and fixes CSS references robustly, rewrites paths for local use, and generates `content.php` with dynamic placeholders — all without a headless browser.

 ## Features
 - __Desktop UI (Tkinter)__: Product, URL, download location, progress, ETA, logs, and per-asset transfers with cancel.